theomiddleton/eheh/README.md

 # eheh
-this is the greatest program of all time and you should dosnlad it and use it every  day
+this is the greatest program of all time and you should downlaod it and use it every  day